EddyBess/EddyBess/README.md

 Student in Software Engineering and AI at UTBM,passionated by computer science I am always trying to improve my skills by building personal projects.

 ### Current Project :

-#### University Project
-Currently working on an AI on pacman using machine learning.
+Currently working on a clone of this project https://jsoncrack.com/ Using NuxtJS and Django.

 ### Programming skills :